iQuHACK/2021_HPI_Quantastic/README.md

 To get a feel for the game, you can try it out online [https://www.puzzle-star-battle.com/](here).

+## Goals
+The project should educate players on the power of quantum computing.
+While human players try one combination after the other, the quantum computer tries all combinations at the same time.
+This approach is also vastly different from classical computers which take a long time to solve this kind of puzzle.

 ## Modelling the game
 The board is always quadratic and is divided into _blocks_.
 We represent each block with a unique number.
 Therefore, we represent a Star Battle / Two Not Touch puzzle as a square matrix that contains the block number of each cell as well as a number specifying how many stars each row / column / block should contain.
 We have taken a few sample puzzles of varying difficulty from Krazydad's online books that can be used with the program.